Meloni and Trump play nice at White House, but US-EU future still on thin ice

 In February, France’s Macron visited Trump with the aim of persuading the US president to rethink his stances on Ukraine and trade.
 Despite cordial tones, the exchange did little to change Trump’s mind on US involvement in the Ukraine-Russia war or his unwavering goal of balancing out the US goods trade deficit with the EU.

-Italy's trade surplus with the US, amounting to over €42.1 billion, coupled with one of the EU’s lowest defence spending as a percentage of GDP, make it an unlikely negotiator.
-On the latter point, Meloni said at the White House that Italy would meet NATO's 2% spending guideline soon.
+And with a trade surplus amounting to over €42.1 billion — coupled with one of the EU’s lowest rates of defence spending as a percentage of GDP — Italy hardly looks like the ideal negotiator.
+At the White House, Meloni assured Trump that Italy would soon meet NATO's two per cent spending guideline.

 Sign up to The Parliament's weekly newsletter